dopesaur/fuzzy-cms/PLAN.md

 There are some features that I would like to implement in Fuzzy (funny name, huh?):

-1. Extension API (modules and stuff)
+- [ ] Extension API (modules and stuff)
-2. Flexible content management
+- [ ] Flexible content management
-3. API for integrating different text formatters (markdown, textile, etc.)
+- [ ] API for integrating different text formatters (markdown, textile, etc.)
-4. Custom layouts and templates
+- [ ] Custom layouts and templates
-5. Three CMS modes: dynamic, dynamic + cached, and static
+- [ ] Three CMS modes: dynamic, dynamic + cached, and static

-6. More to come
+More to come...

 ## Feature request?